Zach Thomas: 2005

 franchise history.
-Thomas finished his tenth season in 2005 with 158 combined tackles (104 solo), three pass deflections, two sacks, and two interceptions in 14 games and 14 starts.
+Thomas finished his 10th season in 2005 with 158 combined tackles (104 solo), three pass deflections, two sacks, and two interceptions in 14 games and 14 starts.

 2006

 On January 23, 2006, the Miami Dolphins hired former Houston Texans' head coach Dom Capers as their new defensive coordinator.
 Capers opted to retain Thomas as the starting middle linebacker and named Channing Crowder and Donnie Spragan the starting outside linebackers.

-In Week 11, he collected 17 combined tackles (four solo) in a 24–20 victory against the Minnesota Vikings.
-The following week, he recorded six solo tackles, broke up a pass, and made two sacks on Lions'quarterback Jon Kitna during a 27–10 victory at the Detroit Lions in Week 12.
-On December 17, 2006, Thomas recorded a career-high 21 combined tackles during a 21–0 loss at the Buffalo Bills in Week 15.
+In week 11, he collected 17 combined tackles (four solo) in a 24–20 victory against the Minnesota Vikings.
+The following week, he recorded six solo tackles, broke up a pass, and made two sacks on Lions'quarterback Jon Kitna during a 27–10 victory at the Detroit Lions in week 12.
+On December 17, 2006, Thomas recorded a career-high 21 combined tackles during a 21–0 loss at the Buffalo Bills in week 15.
 On December 20, 2006, Thomas was selected to play in the 2007 Pro Bowl as part of the AFC Roster.
 Thomas started all 16 games in 2006 and recorded a career-high 165 combined tackles (103 solo), nine passes defensed, three sacks, and an interception.

 2007

 On January 3, 2007, Miami Dolphins' head coach Nick Saban resigned from his position to accept the head coaching job with the University of Alabama.
 Saban resigned after repeatedly denying he would accept the position.
 The Dolphins hired the San Diego Chargers' offensive coordinator Cam Cameron.
-Cameron retained Dom Capers as the defensive coordinator and George Edwards as the linebackers coach.
+Cameron retained Dom Capers as the defensive coordinator and George Edwards as the linebackers' coach.
 Thomas remained the starting middle linebacker, alongside outside linebackers Channing Crowder and Joey Porter.

 He started in the Miami Dolphins' season-opener at the Washington Redskins and collected a season-high 13 combined tackles (nine solo) and made one sack in their 16–13 loss.

-On September 16, 2007, Thomas recorded ten combined tackles and broke up two passes before exiting the game due to a concussion he suffered while tackling Cowboys' fullback Oliver Hoyte in the third quarter of their 37–10 loss to the Dallas Cowboys.
+On September 16, 2007, Thomas recorded 10 combined tackles and broke up two passes before exiting the game due to a concussion he suffered while tackling Cowboys' fullback Oliver Hoyte in the third quarter of their 37–10 loss to the owboys.